awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-web-values-specify.md

 **Note**
 If you specify **Yes**, you can still distribute other content using this cache behavior if that content matches the value of **Path Pattern**\.

-For more information, see [Configuring On\-Demand Microsoft Smooth Streaming](on-demand-video.md#on-demand-streaming-smooth)\.
+For more information, see [Configuring Video on Demand for Microsoft Smooth Streaming](on-demand-video.md#on-demand-streaming-smooth)\.

 ### Restrict Viewer Access \(Use Signed URLs\)<a name="DownloadDistValuesRestrictViewerAccess"></a>